John Mecklin (journalist): Career

 After growing up in the Midwest, Mecklin enrolled at Indiana University Bloomington, where he graduated with a Bachelor of Arts in Psychology.
 From January 1984 to June 1992, he worked as an investigative reporter for the Houston Post.
 He then matriculated at Harvard University's Kennedy School of Government, graduating in 1993 with a master's degree in public administration.
 Subsequently, he assumed a variety of leadership positions in public interest magazine journalism.

 From August 1993 to February 1997, Mecklin was editor at the Phoenix New Times.
 He then worked as editor at SF Weekly from February 1997 to October 2005.

 Mecklin became consulting executive editor for the launch of Key West Magazine from December 2005 to March 2006.
-Afterwards, he worked as Editor-in-Chief for the High Country News until to November 2007.
+Afterwards, he worked as Editor-in-Chief for the High Country News until November 2007.
 He moved onto Miller-McCune as Editor-in-Chief from November 2007 until March 2011.

 Mecklin has acted as Editor-in-Chief for the Bulletin of the Atomic Scientists since 2014.